School Board Update

 Another issue which has come up recently in several different employment contexts concerns pay for religious leave.
 Since 1996, the Ontario Human Rights Commission’s Policy on Creed and the Accommodation of Religious Observances has stated that employees who are members of religious faiths, other than Western Christian faiths, are entitled to two paid days of religious leave to parallel the statutory holidays on Christmas Day and Good Friday, unless the employer can establish that providing two paid days of leave would cause undue hardship.

 In Markovic v.
-Autocom Manufacturing Ltd., 2008 HRTO 64 (argued by Hicks Morley’s Christopher Riggs and Catherine Peters), the Human Rights Tribunal of Ontario held that, contrary to the Commission’s Policy, there is no blanket requirement to provide two days – or any number of days – of paid religious leave.
+Autocom Manufacturing Ltd., 2008 HRTO 64, the Human Rights Tribunal of Ontario held that, contrary to the Commission’s Policy, there is no blanket requirement to provide two days – or any number of days – of paid religious leave.
 Vice-Chair Sherry Liang concluded that an employer’s obligation under human rights legislation is to design its workplace standards or policies in a way that recognizes and accommodates religious differences between employees.
 This can be done by rescheduling work assignments in ways which allow employees to avoid loss of pay.
 She held that, “where available, adjustments to work schedules provide an appropriate accommodation at least partly because they do not require an alteration of the essential employment bargain” (that is, “the exchange of services for pay”).

 In the school board context, accommodation through scheduling changes may be more difficult because of the fixed school calendar and the reality that teaching staff are not as interchangeable as employees in some other workplaces.
 Accordingly, a school board must consider whether it has an obligation under a collective agreement or as a result of its past practice to provide leave with pay.
 If there is no such obligation, or the employee has already exhausted his or her entitlements to compensation for the leave, the board may consider providing unpaid leave.
 With its strong emphasis on maintaining the integrity of the employment “bargain” of services in exchange for pay, and its rejection of the notion that there is a general requirement to provide paid religious leave, the Autocom decision strengthens the argument that unpaid leave may be appropriate in such a case.